UmarFarooq41/Helloworld/docs/info.md

 ## How it works

-It's a couple logic gates, an xor, a not and an xnor to make a letter U.
+It's a couple logic gates, an xor, two nots and a nand gate to make a letter U.

 ## How to test

-Turn on 1, 6 and 7.
+Turn on 4,5, 7 and 8

 ## External hardware